7mind/baboon/README.md

 11. (*) No newtypes/type aliases
 12. (*) No inheritance-based lenses/projections/conversions

-Points marked with (*) will/may be improved in future.
+Points marked with (*) will/may be improved in the future.

 ## CLI